Alcohol and Drug Abuse Prevention Policy

 Counseling and Support Services

-Student Health and Counseling Services (773-442-4650) offers counseling and referral services to students who have drug or alcohol abuse-related problems.
-The Dean of Students Office provides (a) information about on-campus substance abuse self-help groups, (b) referrals to off-campus prevention and treatment resources, and (c) substance abuse information and prevention literature.
+Student Counseling Services, offers counseling and referral services to students who have drug or alcohol abuse-related problems.
+Student Affairs provides (a) information about on-campus substance abuse self-help groups, (b) referrals to off-campus prevention and treatment resources, and (c) substance abuse information and prevention literature.
+(773) 442-4650

-The Office of Human Resources (773-442-5200) responds to employees and their dependents who encounter drug and alcohol abuse problems are encouraged to seek assistance voluntarily from the University’s Employee Assistance Program (EAP).
+Human Resources responds to employees and their dependents who encounter drug and alcohol abuse problems are encouraged to seek assistance voluntarily from the University’s Employee Assistance Program (EAP).
 If job performance is adversely affected by drug or alcohol abuse, an employee may be referred to the EAP.
 Participation in the EAP is confidential and is encouraged by the University; however, it will not preclude normal disciplinary action or relieve an employee of responsibility for performing assigned duties in a safe and efficient manner.
+(773) 442-5200

 The abuse or illegal use of alcohol and the illegal use of controlled substances can seriously injure the health of employees and students, adversely impair the performance of their duties and their academic achievements, and endanger the safety and well-being of fellow employees, students, and others.